 Check out institutions such as Waseda University, Keio University, Sophia University, and The University of Tokyo.
 These are particularly well-known, prestigious universities in Japan with competitive acceptance rates.
 They all offer language programs as well, and it’s possible to come to Japan as a Japanese language student.

 Unlike what most people think, you can get by with surprisingly little in Japan.
-Of course it depends where you decide to live, but even Tokyo has cheap options when it comes to daily living fees.
+Of course, it depends where you decide to live, but even in Tokyo, the cost of living in Japan is not as high as you might think.

 Housing